ZLoverty/AN/Protocol/print-micro-channels.md

 #### Software

+Login the computer as "user", with password "nanoscribeuser".

 **deScribe**

-- Open .stl file in deScribe, choose IPS 25X recipe and click through to generate .gwl job file.
+- Open .stl file in deScribe, choose IPS 25X Shell recipe and click through to generate .gwl job file.
 - Use some for loops to repeat a design several times on the wafer.
-The range should be 20 mm x 10 mm.
+The range should be 10 mm (X) x 20 mm (Y).
 Use include to invoke the design.
 - Save another .gwl for the final printing job.

 **whiteScribe**

+- approach sample
 - load .gwl
-- find interface
 - start the job

 #### Development